oss-generic/process/docs/FormatsAndConventions.md

 format: **`issueNumber-some-keywords-from-issue-title`**

 e.g. if the issue title is `Error alert email has very long subject #5958`, <br>
-your branch name can be `5958-error-alert-long-subject`
+the branch name can be `5958-error-alert-long-subject`

+Note: Use only _some_ (not _all_) keywords from the issue title (e.g. 3-5 keywords).
+Very long branch names are not desirable.

+> Rationale: This format allows easy traceability between a branch and the issue it fixes.
+> It is particularly suitable for projects following a branch-per-issue workflow.

 ## Commit